-In the present paper, I have proposed that there is a syntactic restriction on the architecture of (sub)event structure, i.e. structurally there can only be one overt result predicate per event structure.
+In the present paper, I have proposed that there is a (syntactic) restriction on the architecture of event structure, namely structurally there can only be one overt result predicate per event structure.
 I have argued that this is due to the fact that little v can only select for one predicate denoting a result state as its complement.
-In other words, I have proposed that little v can select for a predicate denoting a change of state (e.g. an AP) or a change of location (e.g. a path PP), but never both in the same event structure.
+In other words, I have proposed that little v can select for a predicate denoting a change of state (e.g., an AP) or a change of location (e.g., a path PP), but never both in the same event structure.

-In addition, I have shown that semantically there can be two result states, as well as two result states predicated of the same entity, namely when result verbs combine with result phrases that denote a distinct result state than the one encoded by the verb.
-In these cases, I have proposed that the roots of result verbs merge as modifiers of v, as they describe the manner that brings about the result state, denoted by the result phrase.
+In addition, I have shown that semantically there can be two result states simultaneously predicated of the same entity, namely when result verbs combine with result phrases that denote a distinct result state than the one encoded by the verb.
+In these cases, I have proposed that the roots of result verbs merge as modifiers to v, as they describe the manner that brings about the result state, which is denoted by a result phrase.